New-wave fine dining in Kingsbridge

 Jamie Rogers was always destined to captain an award‑winning restaurant, having earned his stripes working in some of the South West’s most prestigious kitchens.

-Trencherman’s tip: arrive in enough time to fully explore the cocktail list in the bar before for dinner.
+Trencherman’s tip: arrive early to fully explore the cocktail list in the bar before dinner.